rodgh522/nsanduniversalpreset/README.md

 $ ns migrate
 ```

-  - if there is no webpack.config.js on root directory
+  - if there is no webpack.config.js on root directory,
-  copy and paste file from .migration_backup folder
+  copy and paste the file from .migration_backup folder

   - change @nativescript/webpack version to ~4.1
 ```